jundalisay/sp/content/en/research/sarkar/katha/chapter-33b.md

 ---
-title: "I APPEAL TO BABA TO SAVE MY MOTHER"
+title: "I Appeal To Baba To Save My Mother"
 heading: Chapter 33b
 weight: 110
 description: "My revered mother had a stroke and was unconscious for more than 24 hours"